coreos/docs/os/switching-channels.md

-# Switching Release Channels
+# Switching release channels

-CoreOS is released into stable, alpha and beta channels.
+CoreOS is released into alpha, beta, and stable channels.
 New features and bug fixes are tested in the alpha channel and are promoted bit-for-bit to the beta channel if no additional bugs are found.

 By design, the CoreOS update engine does not execute downgrades.
 If you're switching from a channel with a higher CoreOS version than the new channel, your machine won't be updated again until the new channel contains a higher version number.

 ![Update Timeline](img/update-timeline.png)

-## Create Update Config File
+## Create update config file

 You can switch machines between channels by creating `/etc/coreos/update.conf`: